duckdb/duckdb-web/docs/sql/data_types/struct.md

 Mismatch Type Error: Type STRUCT(x INTEGER) does not match with STRUCT(y INTEGER).
 Cannot cast STRUCTs - element "x" in source struct was not found in target struct
 ```

+> This behavior was introduced in DuckDB v0.9.0.
+Previously, this query ran successfully and returned struct `{'y': 42}` as column `b`.

 A workaround for this is to use [`struct_pack`](#creating-structs) instead:

 ```sql